TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Implementation Details

 \subsection{Proprioception Advisor Details}

+The default $\pi_{\textrm{critic}}$ requires privileged observations, we train another value function estimation network using observable motion states for the proprioception advisor to be deployed on hardware.
+The estimated motion evaluation $c_t$ is normalized using a sigmoid function.
 The proprioception advisor is trained with the locomotion policy ${\pi}$, with an exact same network architechture as $\pi_{\textrm{critic}}$.
 The input only includes proprioception observation $\bm{o}_t^p$ and historical observation $\bm{o}_t^h$, updated through the MSE loss with $c_t^\textrm{targ}$.
 The estimated value $c_t$ is normalized through sigmoid function:

 In practice, and we set a minimum threshold $c_{th}$ for the normalized critic value be considered in the path planner, in simulation $c_{th}=0.8$, while in the real world $c_{th}=0.5$, $Norm(c_t)$ larger than $c_{th}$ will be set to $1$.